canjs/can-route/doc/can-route.md

 </script>
 ```
 @codepen
+@highlight 6

-Defaults can also be set on the root page of your app:
+Defaults can also be set on the root page of your app.
+An empty string (`""`) is treated as the "root" page of the app.
+If there is no hash, or if using [can-route-pushstate] someone is at `/`:

 ```html
 <mock-url></mock-url>